Published: 23 June 2026

 1. Component-first development

 Build accessible components once, use them everywhere.
+Enough said.

 2. Accessibility acceptance criteria